-It’s now 2019.
+It is 2019 now.
 The AirPower has yet to arrive in stores.
-In fact, it never will.
-On 29 March 2019, Apple formally confirmed what many people were already thinking: the Apple AirPower was to be cancelled.
+In fact, it never will – on 29 March 2019, Apple formally confirmed what many people were already thinking: the Apple AirPower was to be cancelled.

 Nevertheless, the wireless charging industry marches on without Apple.
 Phone manufacturers have started to develop unique and new ways to charge your device.

 Huawei has pioneered the use of reverse charging, using your own phone to act as a charging pad for other devices.
-At the time of writing, 3 different phone series currently tout this as a feature; Huawei’s Mate and P series — as well as Samsung’s flagship S series.
-More Phone manufacturers will no doubt follow suit.
+At the time of writing, three different phone series currently tout this as a feature; Huawei’s Mate and P series — as well as Samsung’s flagship S series.
+More phone manufacturers will no doubt follow suit.

 Speaking of iteration, let’s look back at the normal convention of wireless charging: charging pads.
-Remember Apple’s promise of allowing 3 devices to simultaneously charge?
+Remember Apple’s promise of allowing three devices to simultaneously charge?
 Well, it’s already available.

 American company Nomad launched the Base Station Apple Watch Edition last year.
-Like the AirPower, it can also charge your iPhone and AirPods, with a seperate nook to charge the Apple Watch.
+Like the AirPower, it can also charge your iPhone and AirPods, with a separate nook to charge the Apple Watch.

-While it lacks the unique notification display catered for Apple products as well as the traditional all-white Apple aesthetic, it essentially functions in the same way the AirPower pad would.
-This begs the question on how revolutionary AirPower really was.
+While it lacks the unique notification display catered for Apple products and the traditional all-white Apple aesthetic, it essentially functions in the same way the AirPower pad would.
+This begs the question of how revolutionary AirPower really was.